mariosotil/river-framework/README.md

     <dependency>
       <groupId>org.riverframework</groupId>
       <artifactId>river-org-openntf-domino</artifactId>
-      <version>0.2.8</version>
+      <version>0.2.10</version>
     </dependency>
 ```

-In both cases, you have to add to your classpath the Notes.jar library, and only for the last one, the org.openntf.domino.jar library.
+In both cases, you have to add to your classpath the `Notes.jar` library.
+For the last one, you will need to add the `org.openntf.domino.jar` library too.

 ## Features

-The current version (0.2.10) has the following features:
+### The current version (0.2.10) has the following features:

 - Designed to provide a unique interface to connect to NoSQL databases
 - Simplifies the writting of code